Chapter 4: Team Culture

 Conflict Resolution Principles

-3. Focus on behavior, not character: "When you interrupt" not "You're rude"
+3. Focus on behaviour, not character.
+"When you interrupt" not "You are rude"

 Remote Team Culture